Two Can Travel

 If you want to know how to become a house sitter, look no further.
 In this article, we’ll tell you all the steps you need to take to go from square one to your first house sit in nine easy steps.
 Let’s go!

-Updated for 2025: This post has been fully updated to reflect the most current information about house sitting and pet sitting in 2025.
+Updated for 2026: This post has been fully updated to reflect the most current information about house sitting and pet sitting in 2026.
 Whether you’re brand new to house sitting or looking to expand your opportunities, this guide includes up-to-date tips, insights, and trusted resources.
+For everything you need to know about house sitting, check out our Ultimate House Sitting Course.

 Table of Contents